 Francisco J. Montoro Ríos

-13. Multicultural Identity: Developing comprehensive understanding of multicultural identity, its aspects and influence on business adaptability and sustainable brand.
+13 Multicultural identity: developing a comprehensive understanding of multicultural identity, its aspects and influence on business adaptability and sustainable brands

 Nastaran Norouzi Richards-Carpenter and Kelly Tafoya

-Yousef Alqayed, Kaouther Kooli, Pantea Foroudi and Maria Palazzo
+Yousef Alqayed, Pantea Foroudi, Kaouther Kooli, Mohammad Foroudi, and Maria Antonella Ferri

-Philip Kitchen, Professor of Marketing at Salford, University Business School
+Philip Kitchen, Professor of Marketing at Salford University Business School, UK

 "An very significant contribution to a rapidly growing field, valuing its diversity and at the same time making important inroads into clarifying some key concepts. "

-"The authors present Contemporary Issues in Sustainable Branding: Ethical, Social, and Environmental Perspectives.
-The topic has long been of interest to marketing practitioners and academics but now takes on a new importance.
+"The topic has long been of interest to marketing practitioners and academics but now takes on a new importance.
 This book is an excellent contribution to contemporary thinking.
-I strongly recommend it to all who want to know more about Sustainable Branding following Ethical, Social, and Environmental Perspectives."
+I strongly recommend it"

-Charles Dennis, Professor of Consumer Behaviour, Departmental Research Leader, Middlesex University London
+Charles Dennis, Professor of Consumer Behaviour, Departmental Research Leader, Middlesex University London, UK